MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/speech/overview.md

 **
 * **Post call analytics** [LINK TO 'How to'].
 Analyze call recordings and generate outputs such as conversation transcript, call summary, sentiment assessment and more.

 * **Conversation summarization** [LINK TO 'How to'].
-Generate transcriptions from conversation audio recordings, generate a summary and assess sentiment.
+Generate transcriptions from conversation audio recordings, generate a summary, and assess sentiment.

  You can start with any prebuilt scenario or start from scratch to get started and customize as needed to meet your business needs.